MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

     done
     ```

-1. To install the Azure Monitor Agent extension on all the clusters under the resource group, run the following command:
+1. To install the Azure Monitor Agent extension on all the systems under the resource group, run the following command:
     ```azurecli
     extensionName="AzureMonitorWindowsAgent"
     extensionType="AzureMonitorWindowsAgent"